jacksleight/statamic-bard-texstyle/docs/configuration.md

 * **ident (string)**
   An identification character.
 This will appear in the button icon.
 * **icon (string, optional)**
-  Icon name or custom icon HTML.
+  Icon name or custom icon HTML (see previews below).
 Name options are:
     * `letter`
     * `square`
     * `square-solid`